justsaykk/vttpday06/README.md

             matrix[i][3] = i;
         }

-        /*
+    }
+}
+```

 We need to note that in Java, there is no such thing as a 2D array.
 The way to emulate it is to have an array of arrays.
-        Therefore, it is possible that the array is not NxN.
+Therefore, it is possible that the array is not a nice & uniformed NxN.
 It could be NxM.
-        */
-    }
-}
-```